Simple loop actions

 Within the loop, we set the sum of expenses to 0, read the employee’s email address, and retrieve the emails sent from their account to the designated one, with the subject line Company Expense:

-Screenshot of the workspace loop example.
+Screenshot of the workspace loop parameters.

 Screenshot of the Retrieve emails action properties dialog.

 Finally, the email’s body, containing the expense amount, will be written into the respective cell.
-Since only one email message is expected, we will use the body of the first (and only) email in the list of retrieved emails:
+Since only one email message is expected, we use the body of the first (and only) email in the list of retrieved emails:

 Screenshot of the completed workspace loop example.